AaronL44/Jenkins-Guides/CI-CDE-GUIDE.md

 ````

 - This should trigger the CI/CDE pipeline, as the push to the `dev` branch activates the webhook configured in GitHub.
 Jenkins will detect the change and begin the pipeline process automatically.
+- WHY: Testing the full pipeline validates that the code successfully goes from the development environment through testing, merging, and deployment, ensuring that the CI/CD process is fully automated and works end-to-end.

 The projects in Jenkins should be configured to run sequentially.
 Once a project (e.g., Project 1 or 2) completes successfully, it should automatically trigger the next project (e.g., Project 3) in the pipeline.
 This ensures a smooth flow from code testing to deployment without manual intervention.